SRI-International/QC-App-Oriented-Benchmarks/maxcut/README.md

 ## Problem outline

 The MaxCut algorithm, in which the goal is to find the maximum cut size of an undirected graph, is representative of a class of opti- mization problems that are easy to specify but difficult to solve efficiently, NP-HARD problems.
-As such, bencharmking the MaxCut algorithm gives insight into establishing quantum benchmarks for optimization tasks.
+As such, benchmarking the MaxCut algorithm gives insight into establishing quantum benchmarks for optimization tasks.

 ## Benchmarking